 In building a global movement, promoting your action or event can be as important as the action itself.
-In the lead up to, during and after the event, capture and share images, video and stories about your action on social media using the hashtag #TurnItAround and #Act4SDGs to help make your action count and share your action with the world.
-Be sure to explain how this year is a TURNING POINT for the issues you are working on or for you, your network.
+In the lead up to, during and after the event, capture and share images, video and stories about your action on social media using the hashtag #FlipTheScript and #Act4SDGs and tag @SDGaction to help make your action count and share your action with the world.
+Be sure to explain how you and/or your network are FLIPPING THE SCRIPT through your respective actions.

 Comunitarius is a volunteer group of researchers, students and local leaders in Brasilia, Brazil who aim to positively transform cities and improve food security by introducing sustainable urban planting initiatives.
 The volunteers first identify locations where community members are affected by hunger and poverty.
 They then host campaigns to obtain donations of seedlings, organic manure, land and basic equipment.
 In the project’s final stage, volunteers mobilise community members to plant, grow and cultivate their own food.
 Along with this project empowering community members, it also increasing green spaces in urban areas.